-VLAN - ID of configured VLAN (1-4094).

-- ◆ Interface Displays a list of ports or trunks. - Port Port Identifier.
-(Range: 1-28) - Trunk Trunk Identifier.
-(Range: 1-26) - ◆ Mode Indicates VLAN membership mode for an interface.
+- VLAN ID of configured VLAN (1-4094). - Interface Displays a list of ports or trunks. - Port Port Identifier.
+(Range: 1-28/54) - Trunk Trunk Identifier.
+(Range: 1-28) - Mode Indicates VLAN membership mode for an interface.
 (Default: Hybrid) - Access Sets the port to operate as an untagged interface.
-The port transmits and receives untagged frames on a single VLAN only. - Access mode is mutually exclusive with VLAN trunking (see "VLAN Trunking" on page 164).
-If VLAN trunking is enabled on an interface, then that interface cannot be set to access mode, and vice versa. - Hybrid Specifies a hybrid VLAN interface.
+The port transmits and receives untagged frames on a single VLAN only. - Hybrid Specifies a hybrid VLAN interface.
 The port may transmit tagged or untagged frames. - 1Q Trunk Specifies a port as an end-point for a VLAN trunk.
 A trunk is a direct link between two switches, so the port transmits tagged frames that identify the source VLAN.
-Note that frames belonging to the port's default VLAN (i.e., associated with the PVID) are also transmitted as tagged frames. - ◆ PVID VLAN ID assigned to untagged frames received on the interface.
+Note that frames belonging to the port's default VLAN (i.e., associated with the PVID) are also transmitted as tagged frames.

+PVID - VLAN ID assigned to untagged frames received on the interface.
 (Default: 1)

 When using Access mode, and an interface is assigned to a new VLAN, its PVID is automatically set to the identifier for that VLAN.
-When using Hybrid mode, the PVID for an interface can be set to any VLAN for which it is an untagged member.

-- Acceptable Frame Type Sets the interface to accept all frame types, including tagged or untagged frames, or only tagged frames.
-When set to receive all frame types, any received frames that are untagged are assigned to the default VLAN.
+- ◆ Acceptable Frame Type Sets the interface to accept all frame types, including tagged or untagged frames, or only tagged frames.
+When set to receive all frame types, any received frames that are untagged are assigned to the port default VLAN if not matched to a configured MAC VLAN, IP-subnet VLAN, or protocol VLAN.
 (Options: All, Tagged; Default: All) - Ingress Filtering Determines how to process frames tagged for VLANs for which the ingress port is not a member.
-(Default: Disabled) - Ingress filtering only affects tagged frames. - If ingress filtering is disabled and a port receives frames tagged for VLANs for which it is not a member, these frames will be flooded to all other ports (except for those VLANs explicitly forbidden on this port). - If ingress filtering is enabled and a port receives frames tagged for VLANs for which it is not a member, these frames will be discarded. - Ingress filtering does not affect VLAN independent BPDU frames, such as GVRP or STP.
-However, they do affect VLAN dependent BPDU frames, such as GMRP.

-- Membership Type Select VLAN membership for each interface by marking the appropriate radio button for a port or trunk: - Tagged: Interface is a member of the VLAN.
+(Default: Enabled) - If ingress filtering is disabled and a port receives frames classified to VLANs for which it is not a member, these frames will be flooded to all other ports that are members of the VLANs. - If ingress filtering is enabled and a port receives frames tagged for VLANs for which it is not a member, these frames will be discarded. - Ingress filtering does not affect VLAN independent BPDU frames, such as GVRP or STP.
+However, they do affect VLAN dependent BPDU frames, such as GMRP. - ◆ Membership Type Select VLAN membership for each interface by marking the appropriate radio button for a port or trunk: - Tagged: Interface is a member of the VLAN.
 All packets transmitted by the port will be tagged, that is, carry a tag and therefore carry VLAN or CoS information. - Untagged: Interface is a member of the VLAN.
 All packets transmitted by the port will be untagged, that is, not carry a tag and therefore not carry VLAN or CoS information.
-Note that an interface must be assigned to at least one group as an untagged port. - Forbidden: Interface is forbidden from automatically joining the VLAN via GVRP.
-For more information, see "Automatic VLAN Registration" on page 169.
-This attribute cannot be configured if the specified VLAN does not exist on the switch. - None: Interface is not a member of the VLAN.
+Note that an interface must be assigned to at least one group as an untagged port. - Forbidden: Interface cannot be included as a member of the VLAN via GVRP.
+For more information, see "Configuring Dynamic VLAN Registration" on page 171.

+This attribute cannot be configured if the specified VLAN does not exist on the switch.

+• None: Interface is not a member of the VLAN.
 Packets associated with this VLAN will not be transmitted by the interface.